peterjmarko/llm-narrative-framework/ROADMAP.md

   - [ ] Update `audit`, `repair`, and `migrate` workflows to use the manifest as the ground truth.
 - [ ] **Automate Study Generation (`new_study.ps1`)**
   - [ ] Develop the `new_study.ps1` workflow to orchestrate multiple `new_experiment.ps1` calls based on a factor matrix, creating entire studies automatically.
-- [ ] **Update and Restore Test Coverage**
+- [ ] **Concurrent LLM Averaging for Eminence Scores**
+  - [ ] Use a "wisdom of the crowd" approach by querying 4 different LLMs for the same batch and averaging their scores to get a more stable, less biased result.
-  - [ ] Update all PowerShell and Python tests to reflect the current codebase.
+- [ ] **Pre-Run Estimate of Cost and Time**
-  - [ ] Ensure the test suite is robust and provides thorough coverage.
+  - [ ] Before processing the first batch, the script would calculate and display:
+    - [ ] The total number of new subjects to be processed.
+    - [ ] The total number of API calls (batches) that will be made.
+    - [ ] An estimated total cost for the entire run, based on the chosen model's pricing.
+    - [ ] A very rough estimated time to completion.